 Our Academic Advisement Center in the Netzer Administration Building offers help with course selection, choosing a major and completing graduation requirements.
 You can keep track of progress toward graduation requirements with DegreeWorks, a new user-friendly online tool accessible through myOneonta.

-Tutoring services and study resources are available through our Center for Academic Development and Enrichment (CADE) in Alumni Hall.
-CADE’s Learning Center offers peer tutoring, professional tutoring for study skills, reading and basic math; and courses in reading, study skills, math and tutor training.
-Drop-in tutoring is available for a variety of classes.
+Tutoring services and study resources are available through our Student Learning Center in Milne Library.
+The Student Learning Center offers peer tutoring, professional tutoring for study skills, reading and basic math; and courses in reading, study skills, math and tutor training.

-The Accessibility Resources office in Alumni Hall offers support to students with disabilities and accessibility issues.
+The Accessibility Resources office in Milne Library offers support to students with disabilities and accessibility issues.
 Services include notetaking, adaptive technology, testing assistance, and individualized accommodations as needed.

-The Office of Opportunity Programs collaborates with faculty and staff to support students who are admitted to SUNY Oneonta through the Educational Opportunity Program (EOP) and Access to College Excellence (ACE) program.
+The Office of Access and Opportunity Programs collaborates with faculty and staff to support students who are admitted to SUNY Oneonta through the Educational Opportunity Program (EOP).

 EOP/ACE students participate in our Summer Academy, a mandatory, tuition free, four-week program designed to help new students prepare academically for the rigors of higher education coursework.
 Incoming students are introduced to administrators, faculty, staff and campus facilities and have the privilege of registering for fall classes before other general admission freshmen.